brendanhasz/brendanhasz.github.io/_posts/2019-07-23-bayesian-density-net.md

 ![svg](/assets/img/dual-headed/output_77_0.svg)

 Notice how the dual-headed density network (orange) varies its uncertainty estimates, unlike the model which doesn't estimate uncertainty (blue).
-For example, in the upper-left panel, the density network is much more certain of its estimate than the other model, and its predictive distribution is much sharper.
-Though for other datapoints, like that in panel 5, the density network is *less* certain of its estimate, and the predictive distribution is wider.
-And sometimes both models have similar levels of uncertainty, like in the lower-right panel.
+For example, in the lower two panels, the density network is much more certain of its estimate than the other model, and its predictive distribution is much sharper.
+Though for other datapoints (e.g. the panel in the right column, 2nd from the bottom) the density network is *less* certain of its estimate, and the predictive distribution is wider.
+And sometimes both models have similar levels of uncertainty (e.g. in the panel in the left column, 2nd from the top).

 ### Coverage of the 95% Confidence Interval